Hypercubed/DEIVA/readme.md

 * pvalue
 * padj

 The header *does* contain an entry for the first column!
-Typically, when wrinting a data frame from R, containing the result of a DESeq2 analysis, a user might omit the first entry and keep the first column unnamed - however it is required in this application.
+Typically, when writing a data frame from R, containing the result of a DESeq2 analysis, a user might omit the first entry and keep the first column unnamed - however it is required in this application.

 DESeq2 does not have a standard output file format.
 Write the result of a differential expression test to a file with TAB or COMMA as the separator and no hyphens to delineate fields.
-The file should be name appropriately (.tsv for tab separated, .csv for comma separated).
+The file should be named appropriately (.tsv for tab separated, .csv for comma separated).

 The DESeq2 output is augmented by one column: `symbol`.
-This contains a symbol (or symbols separated by semicolons) associated with the feature (cluster, transcription initiation site) of interest.
+This contains a symbol (or multiple symbols separated by semicolons) associated with the feature (cluster, transcription initiation site) of interest.
 These symbols are searched for when using the "Locate symbol" feature.
 The feature column can not be used for this, because there is no one-to-one relationship between features and symbols.
-A feature can be associated multiple times with the same symbol (or even list of symbols).
+Multiple features may be associated with the same symbol (or even list of symbols).

-The `symbol` column will typically contain gene names or gene symbols associated with the respective feature, but can contain any annnotation desired (cluster names, protein identifiers...).
+The `symbol` column will typically contain gene names or gene symbols associated with the respective feature, but can contain any annotation desired (cluster names, protein identifiers...).

 Example for a DEIVA input file: